sshushliapin/Sitecore.FakeDb/README.md

 ### <a id="database-lifetime-configuration"></a>Database lifetime configuration

-By default Sitecore set `singleInstance="true"` for all databases so that each of the three default databases behaves as singletones.
-This approach has list of pros and cons; it is important to be avare about potential issues that may appear.
+By default Sitecore sets `singleInstance="true"` for all databases so that each of the three default databases behaves as singletones.
+This approach has a list of pros and cons; it is important to be avare about potential issues that may appear.

-Single instance allows one to resolve a database in any place of code using Sitecore Factory.
+A single instance allows one to resolve a database in any place of code using Sitecore Factory.
 The same content is available no matter how many times the database has been resolved.
-The next code creates item Home using simplified FakeDb API and then reads the item from database resolved from Factory:
+The following code creates the Home item using the simplified FakeDb API and then reads the item from the database resolved from
+Factory:

 ``` csharp
 [Fact]